asongtoruin/site/content/Posts/2020-04-20 Albums to Ruin Database Operations.md

 ## Putting it into use
 Now that we're adding complexity into our processing, it makes sense to use Python's module structure to organise it.
-Seeing as the procvess is ultimately to pull colours from album artwork, I've called the module `colour_puller`.
+Seeing as the process is ultimately to pull colours from album artwork, I've called the module `colour_puller`.
 At present, it contains three files: